This is the second of four poundcake-centric posts. Poundcake and the usual: life, death, love. This is also the one with the actual recipe.

 Besides the new options in materials, the details of pans in baking are something I have learned more and more about in the intervening years as, I hope, I have become a more knowledgeable and better cook.
 This is just one of the ways I write a more thorough recipe now than then.

 A last note: while poundcake never will, can, or should be a “light” recipe, the untraditional cup of sour cream I once added; has morphed into Greek yogurt; every bit as good, nominally less caloric.
+The more I make food like this or something that just includes yogurt in general, I feel like having something like yogurt starter cultures would be very beneficial.
+It’s not like I wouldn’t use it, as I’d pretty much be making things like this quite often.
+Plus, who doesn’t like knowing what’s actually in the food they eat?

 Too, so many people avoid gluten these days, since I was retesting and rewriting I felt called on to experiment with a gluten-free variation (it will follow, in a separate post).